 For many Asian parents, sex is a taboo subject.
 “It can be awkward, uncomfortable, or even embarrassing,” acknowledges Fung Fong.

 But, she adds, the conversation has to start somewhere, sometime.
-“We talk to our children about school, homework, exams, CCA.
+“We talk to our children about school, homework, exams, and CCA.
 So why not on sexuality?” she notes.
 “After all, it is an equally important part of their development.
 We should not stay silent about it.”

 Deuteronomy 6:6–7, she notes, lays out God’s charge to parents to disciple their kids, bring them up in His way, and teach them what His Word says about everything: